henryli-git/Data_Visualization/README.md

 # Data Visualization

-This repository contains graphs of various csv data sets from.
+This repository contains graphs of various csv data sets.
 The graphs can be viewed with any pdf reader.

 ### Note